Axis-Fi/axis-core/design/EMPA.md

 #### Axis Protocol

-Axis enables arbitrary auction and derivative combinations in a single settlement contract (the AuctionHouse).
+Axis enables arbitrary auction and derivative combinations in a single settlement contract (the BatchAuctionHouse).
 For this particular solution, there are only 3 contracts required.

 - Auction House
-- EMPA (Auction Module)
+- EMP Auction Module
 - Vesting Module

 #### Permit2 Approvals